The Forty Deuce - Steampunk Inspired Honda Cafe Racer

 You may not know that in my spare time (When I'm not working, photographing awesome stuff), that I build works of art out of vintage motorcycles.
 It's become a bit of an obsession and also another creative outlet for me.

-I found this really clean 1981 Honda CX500 for sale online about 2 months ago (actually, my awesome girlfriend found it) With the condition it was in and the price, I had to have it and start dreaming of the possibilities.
+I found this really clean 1981 Honda CX500 for sale online about 2 months ago.
+With the condition it was in and the price, I had to have it and start dreaming of the possibilities.
 The bike started really clean with only 14,900 miles on it.
 Not bad for a 33 year old bike!
 It really needed new tires, a battery, and a huge facelift.
 Let's face it, the "Plastic Maggot" is an ugly bike but it's reputation in being super reliable made it a great candidate for a cafe racer / brat bike mod.

 Here is what it looked like the day I bought it.